-Of all the hotels near Delhi Airport, the Pullman New Delhi Aerocity is sure to delight.
+Of all the hotels in Aerocity Delhi, the Pullman New Delhi Aerocity is sure to delight.
 This is a monsoonal downpour of a special kind.
 I look up and marvel at the big, fat drops… without getting wet.

 This artistic creation from hospitality designer and consultant Meriem Hall is part of a theme running throughout this superb five-star hotel in New Delhi.